vehemont/Favero_Repeater/README.md

 The section in the [diagram](/diagrams/Favero_repeater_breadboard.png) shows what is required from the microcontroller to the Favero scoring machine.

-- Plug one end of an RJ-11 cable into the Favero FA scoring machine serial port on the back (keep powered off completely until ready to test).
+- Plug one end of an RJ-11 cable into the Favero Full-Arm scoring machine serial port on the back: FA-01, FA-05, or FA-07.
 - Wemo 3.3V pin to Favero RJ-11 pin 3 (R).
 - Wemo RX pin to Favero RJ-11 pin 4 (G).
 - Wemo GND pin to Favero RJ-11 pin 5 (Y).